OnilGoubier/Cirela/README.md

     pharo.org/

-More about CIRELA Association
+A word about CIRELA:

-CIRELA (Communication and Information technology for REsiLience to disAsters) intend to provide open source solutions for wireless sensor network monitoring and warning systems for natural and environmental disasters.
+CIRELA (Communication and Information technology for REsiLience to disAsters) is a NGO (Non-profit Non-Governmental Organisation) dedicated to open source solutions for wireless sensor network monitoring and warning systems for natural and environmental disasters.